America's Killer New Drug: A 2019 Guide to Fentanyl

 What Are Misconceptions About Fentanyl?

 A common misconception about fentanyl is that because the drug is legal, it is not harmful, deadly, or addictive.
 In fact, it can be all three of these things.
 A growing number of drug-related overdoses are due to fentanyl.
-According to the National Institute on Drug Abuse, fentanyl is now the most common drug involved in deaths from drug overdoses in the United States.1
+According to the National Institute on Drug Abuse, it is now the most common drug involved in deaths from drug overdoses in the United States.1

 The number of fentanyl-related deaths is steadily increasing.
 In 2010, the number of opioid-related deaths connected to fentanyl was 14.3 percent.
 In 2017, the number increased to 59 percent, according to the National Institute on Drug Abuse.1